missionpinball/mpf-docs/flowcharts/mpf_boot.rst

    root>/mpf/mpfconfig.yaml``
 #.
 Loads the machine config file you specified in the command line.
    Note that this config file may load other config files.
 #.
 Sets the default hardware platform.
-(FAST, P-ROC, virtual, etc.)
+(FAST, P-ROC, OPP, SPIKE, virtual, etc.)
 #.
 Loads the system modules.
 The exact order is specified in
    ``mpfconfig.yaml``.
 Currently it's: